gaultier/blog/advent_of_code_5.md

     };
 </script>

-# Getting started with Scheme by solving an Advent of Code challenge
+# Getting started with Scheme by solving an Advent of Code 2018 challenge

 I started learning Scheme very recently.
 Chicken Scheme is a wonderful small and performant implementation of Scheme, a programming language in the family of LISPs.
-Since I learn by doing, let's solve an Advent of Code challenge with a tiny Scheme program.
+Since I learn by doing, let's solve an [Advent of Code challenge](https://adventofcode.com/2018/day/5) with a tiny Scheme program.

 Many people have the feeling that LISPs are slow and cryptic with all those parentheses.
 I hope to show that it is in fact very approchable, easy to work